 Forgetting to click the save button when creating a PowerPoint presentation is a fairly common problem, which is why Microsoft made it possible to recover unsaved presentations directly from PowerPoint.

-Click Recover Unsaved Presentations
+Method #1: Click Recover Unsaved Presentations

 As soon as you create a presentation, PowerPoint saves it in a special folder, called UnsavedFiles.
 The presentation is stored in this folder until you click the Save button and provide your own directory.
 Here’s how you can recover unsaved PowerPoint presentations that are still located in the UnsavedFiles folder: